A visit to the Cliffs of Moher is one of the most popular things to do in Clare.

 Table of Contents

-Visiting the Cliffs of Moher in 2020
+Some quick need-to-knows before visiting the Cliffs of Moher

 You’ll find the Cliffs of Moher, Ireland, in County Clare, on Ireland’s West Coast.
 They’re a stone’s throw from Liscannor village and Doolin.